-- 50% reduction in downtime: Since issues can be predicted in advanced, downtime can be minimized.
+- 50% reduction in downtime due to equipment failures: Asset failures are costly and stressful.
+An hour of downtime can impact millions in revenues for a $100 M+ company.
+Since issues can be predicted in advanced, downtime can be minimized.
 Increasing up-time is a significant challenge for manufacturing or logistics companies with machines that depend on one another.
 An example is downtime in cranes.
 As Predikto CEO Mario Montag mentioned, ports experience 800 to a thousand hours a year in downtime due to crane malfunctions which is extremely costly for port operators.

 - 3-5% increased machine useful life: Since predictive maintenance reduces machine breakdowns and ensures operation in optimum settings, it can improve machine/robot useful life.

-- 10-40% reduction in maintenance costs: Since planned maintenance is based on a schedule, there will be cases when maintenance activities will be performed when they are not needed.
+- 10-40% reduction in maintenance costs: Since planned maintenance is based on a schedule, there will be cases when maintenance tasks will be performed when they are not needed.
 Predictive maintenance can prevent such inefficiencies.
 Furthermore, predictive maintenance systems inform technicians about the changes they need to do to the system based on symptoms.
 For example, let’s assume that sensors show increased vibration is observed in a machine.
-If there’s a strong correlation between malfunction of a specific part and increased vibration then technicians can focus first on the possibly malfunctioning part, saving time.
+If there’s a strong correlation between malfunction of a specific part and increased vibration then technicians can focus first on the possibly malfunctioning part, completing only necessary maintenance activities, saving time.

 - 10-25% reduction in worker injuries: Leveraging sensor data with analytic systems will help industries find new ways to avoid injuries.
 Reduced breakdowns and accident avoidance systems which can alert or even halt equipment when there is danger to a worker, can dramatically improve factory conditions and minimize worker injuries.